goessner/mdmath/readme.md

 The following folks helped to make `mdmath` even better.

+* [elviswolcott](https://github.com/elviswolcott): Implemented the feature of directly saving HTML to the file system including `autosave` ability.
-* [colinfang](https://github.com/colinfang): Implemented global Macros with mdmath 2.3.0.
+* [colinfang](https://github.com/colinfang): helped with implementing macros for mdmath 2.3.5.
 * [lincr](https://github.com/LCAR979): Helped with fixing problems with `mdmath.clipToHtml` under Ubuntu.
 * [TonySFU](https://github.com/TonySFU): Helped with fixing encoding problems with Chinese language under macOS when using `mdmath.clipToHtml`.
 * [floatdrop](https://github.com/floatdrop): Verifying that [clipboardy](https://github.com/sindresorhus/clipboardy) is a better alternative to `copy-paste` by implementing.